12ft: Blocking

-Some websites had blocked 12ft, such as Bloomberg, The New York Times and The Athletic.
+Some websites had blocked 12 ft, such as Bloomberg and The New York Times.

 Function

 The website's name is based on the phrase "show me a 10 foot wall and I'll show you a 12 foot ladder."
 It bypassed paywalls by pretending to be a search engine crawler when requesting a webpage.

 Outage history

-On August 31, 2022, the site was offline, with the hosting provider displaying the error message of "DEPLOYMENT DISABLED" and the HTTP 451 status code, meaning "Unavailable For Legal Reasons".
-The site came back online on September 1st, but was disabled again on September 10th.
-The site was available again as of September 11th, but was no longer showing cached versions of pages for NYTimes.com, instead displaying a message of "12ft has been disabled for this site".
+On August 31, 2022, the site was offline, with Vercel displaying a "DEPLOYMENT DISABLED" message and returning an HTTP 451 status code.
+The site came back online on September 1, but was disabled again on September 10.
+The site was available again as of September 11, but was no longer showing cached versions of pages for NYTimes.com, instead displaying a message of "12ft has been disabled for this site".
 On July 30, 2023, the site's security certificate appeared to be invalid.
-The certificate in question was issued by Cisco Umbrella Secondary SubCA lax-SG with an expiration date of August 3rd.
+The certificate in question was issued by Cisco Umbrella Secondary SubCA lax-SG with an expiration date of August 3.

 On November 2, 2023, the site only displayed an error 402 with a message "402: Payment Required.
 This Deployment has been disabled.
 Your connection is working correctly.
 Vercel is working correctly."
-Thomas Millar announced that provider Vercel had removed his account access.
-Vercel stated this was because 12ft broke their Terms of Service.
+Thomas Millar announced on X that provider Vercel had removed his account access, and Vercel's CEO quickly replied that this was because they had broken their Terms of Service.
 It was back online the following month.